webxdc/store/README.md

 ### Building the bot

 ```
-cargo build --release
+cargo build
 ```

-the binary will be available in `./target/release/` folder
+the binary will be available in `./target/debug/` folder

 ### Testing the frontend